MediaComem/comem-devmobil/subjects/introduction/README.md

 Many of these components are actually [**Angular components**][angular-components].
 They not only look pretty, but they also bring **functionality**.

-Here's a code example for an Ionic list:
+Here's a code example for an Ionic list, that will dynamically build each item based on an `people` array of `person` objects:

 ```html
 <ion-list>